Krishna2gupta2000/Code-editor/README.md

 # Code-editor
-The Code editor as part of submission
+The Code editor as part of assignment submission to tealFeed.